FatimaBOliveira/pands-weekly-tasks/README.md

 # Programming and Scripting: Weekly Tasks

+## What the project does
-The purpose of this repository is to answer the weekly tasks proposed in the Module Programming and Scripting of the Course Data Analytics in the University of ATU Galway Mayo.
+The purpose of this repository is to answer the weekly tasks proposed in the Module Programming and Scripting of the Course Data Analytics in ATU Galway Mayo.

+## Why the project is useful
+Every week, the weekly tasks helped me to put into practice the contents learned and my ability to search information in reliable sources to resolve the problems raised.

+## How users can get started with the project
+To run this weekly tasks, Anaconda and Visual Studio Code need to be installed to run these programs.

+## Where users can get help with your project
+If there's any issues with the programs, please contact me in the issues link in my Github.

+## Author:

 **By Fatima Oliveira**
 ***********************************************************************************